 The Wirecard failures map directly to procedures you perform on every engagement.
 Two areas deserve particular attention.

-On external confirmations under ISA 505, the Wirecard case is now the reference point for why the auditor (not the client) must control the confirmation process end to end.
-ISA 505.7 requires you to determine the information to be confirmed, select the confirming party, and design the confirmation request to ensure responses come directly to you.
+On external confs under ISA 505 , the Wirecard case is now the reference point for why the auditor (not the client) must control the conf process end to end.
+ISA 505.7 requires you to determine the information to be confirmed and to select the confirming party yourself, then design the conf request so responses come directly to the audit team.
 If a client offers to “help” by providing contact details for a bank or trustee, you need to independently verify those details.
-The Wirecard auditors relied on contact information supplied by Wirecard itself for years.
+In our experience, clients that push back hardest on this step tend to be the ones where the WPs later need to tell a story.

-On fraud risk assessment under ISA 240, long auditor tenure creates familiarity risk that ISA 240.A11 explicitly identifies.
-The IAASB’s own post-Wirecard commentary noted that professional scepticism sits at the heart of the audit.
-When you’ve signed clean opinions for multiple years, the psychological barrier to questioning a client’s representations increases.
-ISA 240.24 requires you to recognise the possibility that material misstatement due to fraud could exist regardless of your past experience with the entity’s honesty.
+On fraud risk assessment under ISA 240 , long auditor tenure creates familiarity risk that ISA 240 .A11 explicitly identifies.
+The IAASB’s own post-Wirecard commentary noted that professional scepticism is central to the audit.
+When you’ve signed clean opinions for multiple PYs, the psychological barrier to questioning management representations climbs.
+ISA 240.24 requires you to recognise that a material misstatement due to fraud could exist regardless of your past experience with the entity’s honesty.

 For group audits, Wirecard’s third-party acquirer structure (where over half of reported volumes flowed through opaque external processors in Asia) raises direct ISA 600 questions about reliance on component auditors and access to component information.
 If your group audit client routes significant transactions through entities you cannot independently verify, that’s a scope limitation, not a logistics problem.